Achievable logoAchievable logo

 Treasury products

-The U.S. Department of Treasury is responsible for running the finances of the U.S. government.
-The Treasury prints money, collects taxes through the IRS, and issues securities to pay for federal projects and expenditures.
-You’re probably aware that our government does a lot of deficit spending, which means they spend more than they bring in through taxes.
-This is the primary reason the U.S. government debt market is gigantic.
+The U.S. Department of Treasury manages the finances of the U.S. government.
+The Treasury prints money, collects taxes through the IRS, and issues securities to fund federal projects and spending.
+The U.S. government often runs a budget deficit (it spends more than it collects in taxes).
+That ongoing need to borrow is a major reason the U.S. government debt market is so large.

-Treasury products share unique minimum denominations.
-While most debt securities have a minimum investment amount of $1,000, Treasuries maintain a minimum denomination of $100.
+Treasury products also have a unique minimum denomination.
+While many debt securities have a minimum investment of $1,000, Treasuries generally have a minimum denomination of $100.

-There are five U.S. Treasury products primarily utilized to finance the federal government, ranging from short to long-term in maturity, with various risks and features:
+There are five U.S. Treasury products primarily used to finance the federal government.
+They range from short to long maturities and come with different features and risks:

 • Treasury bills